sitture/env-config/README.md

 ### `config` directory

 The default required directory for configuration files in `config` under project root.
-This can be overridden by `CONFIG_DIR` environment variable.
+This can be overridden by `ENV_CONFIG_PATH` environment variable.

 * create a directory called `config` in project root.

 ### `config` environments

-The default environment is set to `default` and can be overridden by `CONFIG_ENV` environment variable.
+The default environment is set to `default` and can be overridden by `ENV_CONFIG_ENVIRONMENT` environment variable.

 1. create a `default` environment subdirectory under `config` directory.
 2. create a `default.properties` file in the `default` directory.
 E.g. `config/default/default.properties`